authgear/authgear-server/docs/specs/authentication-flow-api-reference.md

 ### identification: phone

-The presence of this means you can receive an account recovery link with a phone number.
+The presence of this means you can receive an account recovery code with a phone number.

 ```json
 {